 4. Sparkling wine

-If it's made right, great sparkling wine should taste slightly sweet and refreshing with a clean finish.
+If crafted correctly, marvelous sparkling wine can deliver a delightful taste that is slightly sweet with an invigorating finish.
+The flavor of this wine will vary due to its concoction from various grape varieties.
 In the most simple terms, a good sparkling wine is bright like Champagne and Pinot Noir but has more alcohol (12.5-13%).

 It should be livelier than table wine, but not as lively as Champagne or Prosecco.
 A proper palate will find that the flavors in any great bottle of sparkling wine are nuanced yet consistent from sip to swallow — never harsh or overtly alcoholic on the finish, always crisp without being austere.